vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 ![TELeR paper prompt-taxonomy-levels-turn-expression-level-of-details-role](/images/TELeR-prompt-taxonomy-levels-turn-expression-level-of-details-role.png)

 ## Level 5 prompt
-Level 5 prompt is a complex directive prompt that includes the following:
+Level 5 prompt is a complex directive prompt that includes the following in the order of detail:
 1. Description of high-level goal
 2. A detailed bulleted list of sub-tasks
 3. An explicit statement asking LLM to explain its own output
-4. A guideline on how LLM output will be evaluated
-5. Few-shot examples
+4. Few-shot examples and description of good and bad output
+5. Retrieved information from external sources based on the specific input

+In Level 6 prompt, the paper recommends appending also asking LLM to explain its own output.

 ### Key Dimensions in Prompting